Reasonable Accommodations in the Classroom – On-Demand Training

 Resource constraints, inconsistent faculty training and awareness, and technology and accessibility gaps remain key concerns on many campuses and often impede accommodation processes.
 Misunderstandings and resistance abound, when faculty struggle to reconcile accommodations with course requirements, especially in disciplines with rigid assessment structures or technical standards.
 Communication barriers only add to the confusion and frustration for students, faculty and disability services.

-Join us on November 18, 2025 when our expert presenter – Leigh Davis Fickling, whose expertise is in disability management and the implementation of reasonable accommodations with over 25 years of experience – will focus on shifting from compliance to inclusion, integrating assistive technology, empowering faculty development, and including students as focus group members when designing new curriculum methods.
+Our expert presenter – Leigh Davis Fickling, whose expertise is in disability management and the implementation of reasonable accommodations with over 25 years of experience – will focus on shifting from compliance to inclusion, integrating assistive technology, empowering faculty development, and including students as focus group members when designing new curriculum methods.
 She’ll use case studies during the session for interactivity and exploration.

 Foster a truly inclusive culture that goes beyond compliance.